sunderedsystems/s5e.sunderedsystems.com/docs/monk.md

 ---

-#### Wisdom’s Grace
+#### Grace

-While wearing no armor, the monk may block using their wisdom modifier instead of their strength modifier.
+While wearing no armor, the monk may block using their spellcasting modifier instead of their strength modifier.

 ---